I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksgetfirstchild.md

 ## -remarks
 <p>To see the hierarchical organization of AVStream objects, see <a href="NULL">AVStream Object Hierarchy</a>.</p>

 <p>Minidrivers rarely call this function directly.
 Those that do must manually perform typecasts to and from PVOID.
-There are a number of functions that are inline calls to <b>KsGetFirstChild</b> and perform typecasts for you: <a href="https://msdn.microsoft.com/library/windows/hardware/ff561684">KsDeviceGetFirstChildFilterFactory</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff562533">KsFilterFactoryGetFirstChildFilter</a>.
-Note that the object hierarchy is only guaranteed stable while the appropriate mutex is held, in this case the device mutex.
-For more information, see <a href="NULL">Mutexes in AVStream</a>.</p>

-<p>To see the hierarchical organization of AVStream objects, see <a href="NULL">AVStream Object Hierarchy</a>.</p>

-<p>Minidrivers rarely call this function directly.
-Those that do must manually perform typecasts to and from PVOID.
-There are a number of functions that are inline calls to <b>KsGetFirstChild</b> and perform typecasts for you: <a href="https://msdn.microsoft.com/library/windows/hardware/ff561684">KsDeviceGetFirstChildFilterFactory</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff562533">KsFilterFactoryGetFirstChildFilter</a>.
+There are a number of functions that are inline calls to <b>KsGetFirstChild</b> and perform typecasts for you: <a href="..\ks\nf-ks-ksdevicegetfirstchildfilterfactory.md">KsDeviceGetFirstChildFilterFactory</a> and <a href="..\ks\nf-ks-ksfilterfactorygetfirstchildfilter.md">KsFilterFactoryGetFirstChildFilter</a>.
 Note that the object hierarchy is only guaranteed stable while the appropriate mutex is held, in this case the device mutex.
 For more information, see <a href="NULL">Mutexes in AVStream</a>.</p>

 ## -requirements
 <table>